asadprodhan/blastn/README.md

 > If you don't have all the nt files in your directory, then you will get "BLAST Database error: Could not find volume or alias file nt.xxx in referenced alias file"

-> If some of the files haven't been downloaded, you can download them by using the following bash script
+> You can download the missing nt files by using the following bash script

 > When all the nt files are downloaded, you can delete the md5 files as follows: